Art and Crime Stories

 23 August 2018

 Join Penelope Jackson and Arthur Tompkins to learn about their journeys into writing about art crime, and some of the fascinating stories they’ve encountered.
 This visual presentation will capture local, national and international case studies.
-Jackson specialises in researching and writing about New Zealand art crimes, and in late 2016 her book, Art Thieves, Fakers & Fraudsters: The New Zealand Story (Awa Press) was published.
-Tompkins’ interest is in art crime during war and in early 2018 his book Plundering Beauty: A History of Art Crime during War (Lund Humphries) was launched.
-Jackson is an art historian and free-lance curator.
-Her exhibition, Art Crime – The New Zealand Story was hosted by Waikato Museum in 2016/17.
+Jackson specialises in researching and writing about New Zealand art crimes, and in late 2016 her book, Art Thieves, Fakers & Fraudsters: The New Zealand Story (Awa Press), was published.
+Tompkins’ interest is in art crime during war and in early 2018 his book, Plundering Beauty: A History of Art Crime during War (Lund Humphries), was launched.
+Jackson is an art historian and freelance curator.
+Her exhibition, An Empty Frame: Crimes of Art in New Zealand, was hosted by Waikato Museum in 2016/17.
 Tompkins is a District Court Judge, formerly of Hamilton, and now based in Wellington.

 Arthur Tompkins is a District Court Judge based in Wellington.
 He teaches ‘Art in War’ at the annual Postgraduate Certificate Programme in Art Crime and Cultural Heritage Protection, in Italy.
 He is the author of Plundering Beauty: A History of Art Crime during War, and in 2016 edited Art Crime and Its Prevention.
 He is a regular contributor to Saturday Morning with Kim Hill on RNZ.
 Tompkins is the chair of the New Zealand Art Crime Research Trust and a trustee of the Association for Research into Crimes Against Art (ARCA).